Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 Step #1: Start MATLAB and change directory to the `MatlabClient` folder and open the `Configuration/systemConfig.m` file.

-Step #2: Configure or update the highlighted system parameters in `Configuration/systemConfig.m` according to your required system preferences and save the file.
+Step #2: Configure or update the highlighted system parameters in `Configuration/systemConfig.m` according to your system preferences, and save the file.

 ![figure](images/hil-MATLAB1.png)

-The following diagram is helpful to understand the signal geometry to be configured by the system preferences.
-The system implements a ULA.
-Source locations are identified by $(x,y)$ Cartesian coordinates and move with a velocity in that plane with respect to the boresight of the ULA.
+The following diagram is helpful to understand how the system preferences configure signal geometry.
+The system implements a ULA. $(x,y)$ Cartesian coordinates identify source locations.
+They move with a velocity in that plane with respect to the boresight of the ULA.

 ![figure](images/hil-signal-geometry.png)